AnnaToussaint/test_repo/README.md

 # test_repo
-A test repository for an eDX course.
+A simple test repository for an eDX course.